-- Providers should have proven banking industry experience with their digital transformation portfolio of services covering advisory, application development, implementation, testing and support - Service providers should be capable of integrating, implementing, and managing off-the-shelf applications and modules or develop custom applications and implement to suit the unique requirements of digital transformation journey of their banking clients - Service providers should also be capable of developing their own architecture, redesign legacy, integrate modular accelerators, test, and operationalize the necessary requisites of the transformation elements (omni channel, digital onboarding, customer centricity) - Service providers should be able to leverage next generation technologies including automation, analytics, Al/ML, cloud, microservices, and APIs to automate and build IT environments enabling digital services for banking customers
+- Providers should have proven banking industry experience with their digital transformation portfolio of services covering advisory, application development, implementation, testing, and support - Service providers should be capable of integrating, implementing, and managing off-theshelf applications and modules, or develop custom applications and implementations to suit the unique requirements of the digital transformation journey of their banking clients - Service providers should also be capable of developing their own architecture, redesign legacy, integrate modular accelerators, test, and operationalize the necessary requisites of the transformation elements (omni channel, digital onboarding, customer centricity) - Service providers should be able to leverage next generation technologies including automation, analytics, AI/ML, cloud, microservices, and APIs to automate and build IT environments, enabling digital services for banking customers

-Eligibility Criteria (cont)
+Eligibility Criteria (cont.)

-- Providers should have translated their experience and expertise into reusable components including: playbooks, assessments, templates, and blueprints - Service providers should be able to showcase their industry experience through references and use cases - Providers should invest in partnerships with technology providers, hardware, software and system integration providers, banking industry alliances, and associations - Providers should establish thought leadership through centers of excellence, R&D labs, and verticalized platform/solution approaches.
+- Providers should have translated their experience and expertise to reusable components including: playbooks, assessments, templates, and blueprints - Service providers should be able to showcase their industry experience through references and use cases - Providers should invest in partnerships with technology providers, hardware, software, and system integration providers, and banking industry alliances and associations - Providers should establish thought leadership through centres of excellence, R&D labs, and verticalized platform/solution approaches.

-Key observations about the providers, M&A, and key pointers about the leaders.
+Key observations about the providers, M&A, and key pointers about the leaders

-- Accenture's deep domain expertise, coupled with its consulting approach and strategic collaborations, is driving its growth in the digital transformation domain. - Capgemini's systematic framework, structured approach, and a methodically designed portfolio have resulted in gaining market leadership in the digital transformation segment. - Cognizant offers an industry independent broad portfolio of services and acquires regional boutique players to better serve its clients. - HCL offers its clients a broad suite of services, coupled with a strong support network of partners, and pursues a localization strategy to build market dominance. - Infosys integrates its core banking platform with digital engagement solutions and packages its services around Cobalt, a proprietary cloud-based solution, to win customer credibility and large deals.
+- Accenture's deep domain expertise, coupled with its consulting approach and strategic collaborations, is driving the company in the digital transformation domain. - Capgemini's systematic framework, structured approach, and a methodically designed portfolio have resulted in gaining market leadership in the digital transformation segment. - Cognizant is offering industry independent broad portfolio of services and acquiring regional boutique players to better serve its clients. - HCL offers its clients a broad suite of services, coupled with a strong support network of partners, and pursues a localisation strategy to build market dominance. - Infosys is integrating its core banking platform with digital engagement solutions, and is packaging its services around Cobalt, a proprietary cloud-based solution, to win customer credibility and large deals.